 The higher-order Hagedorn wavepackets will be generated by use of the generalized ladder operator given in vector form by The practical interpretation is given by the lemma below, which collects several important properties of the ladder operator.
 A proof can be found in \cite{Hagedorn1}. \begin{lemma} Let \(Q,P\) satisfy (\ref{Lagrange}).
 Let \(A^\dagger\) denote the ladder operator \(A^\dagger[Q,P]\).
 The \(k\)-th component of the ladder operator acts on a Schwartz function \(f\) by Moreover, the components of \(A^\dagger\) commute, so we have We may therefore define \(A^\dagger f\) as Its adjoint operator is interpreted in the same component-wise way. \end{lemma} Using the above lemma we can now define the higher-order Hagedorn wavepackets.
 Note that for a multi-index \(k\in\N_0^d\) we define \(\left(A^\dagger\right)^k=(A_1^\dagger)^{k_1}(A_2^\dagger)^{k_2}\dots (A_d^\dagger)^{k_d} \), which is well-defined, since the components commute. \begin{definition} Let \(Q,P\) satisfy (\ref{Lagrange}), and let \(k\in \N_0^d\).
 The \textit{\(k\)-th Hagedorn wavepacket} is given by Using the adjoint operator lowers the order of a Hagedorn wavepacket.
 If $j\in \{1,\dots d\}$ then \end{definition}

 Observe that if \(Q=\mathrm{Id}_d, P=i\mathrm{Id}_d\), then $\phi_0[Q,P]$ is the usual \(d\)-dimensional Gaussian, and the ladder operator is also the usual ladder operator in $d$ dimensions.
-Consequently, the Hagedorn wavepackets with these parameters are the usual product Hermite functions.
+Consequently, the wavepackets \(\phi_k[\mathrm{Id}_d,i\mathrm{Id}_d]\) are the usual product Hermite functions.
 More generally, if \(Q\in\R^{d\times d}, iP\in\R^{d\times d}\) with $Q$ and $P$ symmetric, then the Hagedorn wavepackets are rotated and scaled Hermite functions \cite{HagedornCite}.
-The strength of Hagedorn wavepackets lies in being able to pick any two complex matrices $Q,P$ satisfying (\ref{Lagrange}).
-Even in the general case, the Hagedorn wavepackets inherit several properties from the Hermite functions.
+The strength of Hagedorn wavepackets is that one can pick any two complex matrices $Q,P$ satisfying (\ref{Lagrange}), and still inherit several properties from the Hermite functions.
 We collect the ones most important to us below.
 For the proofs, as well as further properties, we direct the reader to \cite{HagedornSurvey}.

 \begin{lemma} Let \(k\in\N_0^d\) and let \(Q,P\) satisfy (\ref{Lagrange}).
 The \(k\)-th Hagedorn wavepacket can be written as where \(p_k\) is a polynomial of degree \(|k|\) satisfying the three-term recurrence relation